How do Electric cars work?

 An electric car is just like any other car, except it uses a battery to drive a powerful electric motor.
 This makes them more economical and with no emissions, better for the environment.
 And instead of refuelling you simply recharge at home, or at one of the many public charge points.
 It can even add charge to the battery while you are driving by recovering energy that would normally be lost – when braking for example.

-There are many substantial benefits to owning a battery-electric car.
-Here are just few reasons to Stop Wondering.
-Start Driving.
+There are substantial benefits to owning an electric car.
+Here are our top four.

 Cheaper to run